medusa-project/active-medusa/README.md

   or use existing ones.
 * Customizable Solr schema.
 Although some extra fields are required, their names are up to you.
+* Can work with different Solr indexing strategies, including self-indexing and fcrepo-message-consumer/fcrepo-camel.
 * Supports binary and container nodes, both of which are first-class, queryable entities.
+* Supports Fedora transactions.
-* Direct read/write access to entities' RDF graphs.
+* Direct read/write access to entities' source RDF graphs.
 * Supports "belongs-to" and "has-many" relationships between entities.
 * No-configuration support for node hierarchy traversal via automatic `parent` and `children` methods on entities.